 Lenders sometimes impose conditions on its acceptance of a short sale.
 The most common conditions are:

-If you are pursuing a short sale, you should do your best to negotiate with your lender to remove these conditions from your short sale agreement and to include language releasing you from liability for any debt that remains after the short sale closes.
-Though, be aware that if the lender forgives all or part of the deficiency and issues you a 1099-C, you might face a tax liability.
+If you're pursuing a short sale, you should do your best to negotiate with your lender to remove these conditions from your short sale agreement and to include language releasing you from liability for any debt that remains after the short sale closes.
+Though, again, be aware that if the lender forgives all or part of the deficiency and issues you a 1099-C, you might face a tax liability.
 (For more on short sales, see Risks of Using a Short Sale to Avoid Foreclosure.)

 It's not unusual for a homeowner to have a second, or even a third, mortgage on the property.
 In order for a deed in lieu of foreclosure or short sale to work, all of the subordinate lienholders must agree to the terms of the deed in lieu of foreclosure or short sale agreement and release their liens on the property.
 This might be close to impossible to achieve, particularly with a deed in lieu of foreclosure.
 To encourage the subordinate lienholders to agree to a deed in lieu of foreclosure or short sale, the holder of the first mortgage might offer a financial incentive in exchange.